searchspring/snap/packages/snap-controller/src/Search/README.md

 ### Pagination Settings

 #### `pageSizeOptions` property
-The optional `pageSizeOptions` property gives the ability to overright the default pageSizeOptions in the searchPaginationStore.
+The optional `pageSizeOptions` property gives the ability to overright the default pageSizeOptions in the SearchPaginationStore.
 These are typically used in a `<select>` dropdown to change the number of results displayed per page.
 You can pass in as many options as you need.
 Each option has a `label` and a numeric `value`.
 The SearchPaginationStore then automatically populates and updates the `url` and `active` values.

 `label` - label text to display